ooaklee/ghatd/docs/getting-started/billing/README.md

 ### Best Practices

 **1. Email Normalisation**
-- Emails are automatically converted to lowercase
+- Emails are automatically converted to lowercase.
-- Ensures consistent matching between purchase and signup
+- This ensures consistent matching between purchase and signup.
-- No manual normalisation required
+- No manual normalisation is required.

 **2. Monitoring**
-- Set up alerts for subscriptions orphaned > 30 days
+- Set up alerts for subscriptions orphaned for more than 30 days.
-- Track conversion rate from orphaned to associated
+- Track the conversion rate from orphaned to associated.
-- Monitor by provider and date range
+- Monitor by provider and date range.

 **3. User Experience**
-- Show "You have a pending subscription" message on signup page if email matches orphaned subscription
+- Show a "You have a pending subscription" message on the signup page if the email matches an orphaned subscription.
-- Send reminder emails to users with orphaned subscriptions
+- Send reminder emails to users with orphaned subscriptions.
-- Provide clear instructions for claiming subscriptions
+- Provide clear instructions for claiming subscriptions.

 **4. Administrative Tools**
-- Build admin dashboard showing orphaned subscriptions
+- Build an admin dashboard showing orphaned subscriptions.
-- Allow manual association via UI
+- Allow manual association via the UI.
-- Export orphaned subscriptions for analysis
+- Export orphaned subscriptions for analysis.

 ## Service Methods